Scott Armstrong

 Scott Armstrong is a former Assistant Chief at DOJ’s Fraud Section.
 He served for nearly a decade in the Criminal Division.
 His roles included Assistant Chief and senior supervisor in the Market Integrity and Major Fraud Unit, Director of DOJ’s Appalachian Regional Prescription Opioid Strike Force, and Trial Attorney in the Healthcare Fraud Unit.

 Scott has tried sixteen complex federal cases around the country.
-These trials involved multi-week trials involving Ponzi schemes, market manipulation, commodities fraud, healthcare fraud, anti-kickback statute violations, and cryptocurrency manipulation.
-He also supervised teams of federal prosecutors handling complex, multi-defendant financial fraud investigations and cases nationwide.
+These included multi-week, multi-defendant jury trials involving Ponzi schemes, market manipulation, commodities fraud, healthcare fraud, anti-kickback statute violations, opioid diversion, and cryptocurrency manipulation.
+He also supervised teams of federal prosecutors handling complex, multi-defendant financial fraud investigations nationwide.

-Scott now uses that experience as a founding partner of Armstrong & Bradylyons PLLC to defend individuals nationwide facing complex white-collar allegations and cases brought by DOJ and federal authorities.
-Scott’s DOJ tenure and significant trial experience in federal courts around the country provides direct insight into how federal prosecutors build and try complex fraud cases.
+Scott now uses that experience as a founding partner of Armstrong & Bradylyons PLLC to defend individuals and companies nationwide in federal criminal investigations, grand jury proceedings, regulatory enforcement actions, and high-stakes litigation.
+His DOJ tenure provides direct insight into how federal prosecutors build, charge, and try complex fraud cases—and where those cases break down.

 What Types of Federal Cases Does Scott Armstrong Defend?

-Scott defends individuals nationwide across the full range of federal white-collar criminal cases.
-His defense practice covers healthcare fraud and anti-kickback statute violations, cryptocurrency fraud and money laundering, securities fraud and commodities fraud, False Claims Act and procurement fraud, and cryptocurrency litigation and digital asset recovery.
+Scott defends individuals and companies nationwide across the full range of federal white-collar criminal matters.
+His defense practice covers healthcare fraud and anti-kickback statute violations, cryptocurrency fraud and money laundering, securities fraud, commodities fraud, and insider trading, False Claims Act and procurement fraud, FCPA and foreign corruption investigations, DEA enforcement actions against prescribers, and cybercrime allegations including SIM swaps, ransomware, and computer fraud.

-What Is Scott Armstrong’s Experience with Cryptocurrency Fraud Defense?
+What Is Scott Armstrong’s Experience with Cryptocurrency Fraud and Crypto Money Laundering Defense?

 What Is Scott Armstrong’s Experience with Healthcare Fraud Defense?

-Scott defends around the country physicians, nurses, pharmacists, healthcare executives, and medical professionals against federal healthcare fraud charges and regulatory investigations.
-At DOJ’s Fraud Section, Scott served as lead trial counsel in healthcare fraud cases totaling over $600 million in false and fraudulent claims involving Medicare, Medicaid, and Tricare.
-He also directed DOJ’s Appalachian Regional Prescription Drug Task Force.
+Scott defends physicians, nurse practitioners, physician assistants, pharmacists, healthcare executives, and startup founders nationwide against federal healthcare fraud charges, DOJ investigations, and regulatory enforcement.
+At DOJ’s Fraud Section, Scott served as lead trial counsel in healthcare fraud cases totaling over $600 million in false and fraudulent claims to Medicare, Medicaid, and Tricare, and directed DOJ’s Appalachian Regional Prescription Opioid Strike Force.

-What Is Scott Armstrong’s Experience with Securities Fraud and Market Manipulation Defense?
+What Is Scott Armstrong’s Experience with Securities Fraud, Insider Trading, and Market Manipulation Defense?

-Scott defends executives, traders, financial advisors, broker-dealers, and hedge fund managers in federal securities fraud and commodities fraud investigations and prosecutions.
-He has first-chair experience in fraud and manipulation cases across a range of financial products, including U.S. Treasuries, cryptocurrencies, futures, equities, and private investments.
+Scott defends executives, traders, financial advisors, broker-dealers, and fund managers in federal securities fraud, commodities fraud, insider trading, and market manipulation investigations and prosecutions.
+He has first-chair experience across U.S. Treasuries, cryptocurrencies, futures, equities, and private investments.

-At DOJ, Scott served as co-lead trial counsel against two senior traders at a major financial institution for years of market manipulation in the precious metals futures markets.
-He served as lead trial counsel in a two-week Ponzi scheme trial involving approximately $650 million laundered through financial institutions.
-He also supervised insider trading investigations involving corporate board members and executives.
+At DOJ, Scott served as co-lead trial counsel against two senior traders at a major bank, convicted after a two-week trial for a years-long manipulation scheme in the precious metals futures markets.
+He served as lead trial counsel in a two-week trial convicting two defendants of a Ponzi scheme that laundered approximately $650 million through financial institutions, and co-led the investigation of a FINRA-registered broker who pleaded guilty to defrauding investors in a private cryptocurrency fund.

 Does Scott Armstrong Defend Clients in False Claims Act and Qui Tam Cases?

-Scott represents clients at every stage of an FCA case.
-He defends clients responding to Civil Investigative Demands (CIDs), during the sealed phase of qui tam actions, through DOJ intervention decisions, in settlement negotiations, and at trial.
-His healthcare FCA defense practice is built on his experience as lead counsel in DOJ healthcare fraud cases involving over $600 million in false and fraudulent claims.
+Scott represents clients at every stage of an FCA case: responding to Civil Investigative Demands (CIDs), during the sealed phase of qui tam actions, through DOJ intervention decisions, in settlement negotiations, and at trial.
+His healthcare FCA defense is built on his experience as lead counsel in DOJ healthcare fraud cases involving over $600 million in false and fraudulent claims.

-Because FCA investigations often carry parallel criminal exposure and administrative consequences like OIG exclusion or debarment, Scott draws on his nearly decade-long DOJ tenure to defend clients across civil, criminal, and administrative proceedings simultaneously.
+Because FCA investigations often carry parallel criminal exposure and administrative consequences like OIG exclusion or debarment, Scott defends clients across civil, criminal, and administrative proceedings simultaneously.

 How Many Federal Jury Trials Has Scott Armstrong Tried?

 Scott has tried sixteen complex cases in federal courts across the country.
 These were not simple, single-count matters.
-These cases included multi-week, multi-defendant federal jury trials involving Ponzi schemes, market manipulation, commodities fraud, healthcare fraud, anti-kickback statute violations, cryptocurrency manipulation, and prescription drug diversion.
+They included multi-week, multi-defendant federal jury trials involving Ponzi schemes, market manipulation, commodities fraud, healthcare fraud, anti-kickback statute violations, cryptocurrency manipulation, and prescription drug diversion—including the first-ever cryptocurrency securities manipulation trial under Title 15 and DOJ’s first data-analytics-driven opioid prosecution.

-Does Scott Armstrong Handle Cryptocurrency Litigation and Digital Asset Disputes?
+Does Scott Armstrong Handle Cryptocurrency Litigation, Asset Freezes, and Digital Asset Recovery?

-Scott’s familiarity with blockchain technology, on-chain tracing, and the federal regulatory landscape from DOJ, the SEC, the CFTC, and FinCEN allows him to handle crypto disputes from their earliest stages through trial.
+Scott’s command of blockchain technology, on-chain tracing, and the regulatory landscape across DOJ, the SEC, the CFTC, and FinCEN allows him to handle crypto disputes from emergency freeze proceedings through trial.

 Does Scott Armstrong Handle Complex Civil Litigation and Business Disputes?

-Scott litigates business disputes in the same heavily regulated industries where he defends clients in criminal matters: healthcare, financial services, government contracting, and digital assets.
-His experience at DOJ building and trying complex fraud cases translates directly to civil litigation.
-He knows how to develop case theories, manage discovery in document-intensive matters, and present evidence to a jury.
+Scott litigates business disputes in the same heavily regulated industries where he defends criminal matters: healthcare, financial services, government contracting, and digital assets.
+His DOJ experience building and trying complex fraud cases translates directly—he knows how to develop case theories, manage discovery in document-intensive matters, and present evidence to a jury.

 Scott approaches every civil dispute with trial preparation as the baseline.
 That posture strengthens every phase, from early resolution through dispositive motion or verdict.